TheMiningKing/tmk-website-jan-2018/source/_posts/2Miners-com-an-Ethereum-Mining-Pool-Review.md

 - mining
 ---

 Nick from [2miners.com](https://2miners.com) reached out to the Mining King a couple of weeks back.
-He wants to promote his mining pool, and I'm happy to oblige him by giving it a test run.
+He wants to promote his mining pool, and I'm happy to oblige by giving it a test run.

-This is a welcome change of pace, because as miners, it's easy to fall into a mining pool rut.
+A new pool is a welcome change of pace for me, because it's easy to fall into a mining pool rut.
 Don't fix what ain't broke, afterall.

-So far I've had success pool mining with:
+So far I've had success mining with:

 - [ethereumpool.co](https://ethereumpool.co/)
 - [dwarfpool.com](http://dwarfpool.com)